 REQUEST FOR EXEMPTION FROM COMMISSION’S CLOSED CAPTIONING RULES

-CG Docket No. 06-181The Diocese of Gaylord, Michigan has filed a petition for exemption for its programming from the closed
+CG Docket No. 06-181Archery Adventures, LLC has filed a petition for exemption for its program “Accept the Challenge” from the

-claims that compliance would impose an “undue economic burden,” as defined in Section 79.1(f) of the
+Petitioner claims that compliance would impose an “undue economic burden,” as defined in Section 79.1(f) of

 Comments and oppositions are due within 30 days from the date of this public notice.
 The case identifier,